Geography at Reading investigates human–environment relationships and confronts the biggest challenges of the twenty-first century.

-We are in the top 100 in the world for geography (QS World University Rankings by Subject, 2018), and our internationally renowned academic staff carry out research across the world, including the rainforests of Liberia, the Andean mountains of Colombia, the shanty towns of Mozambique and the sand dunes of the Namib Desert, all of which feeds directly into teaching.
+Our internationally renowned academic staff carry out research across the world, including the rainforests of Liberia, the Andean mountains of Colombia, the shanty towns of Mozambique and the sand dunes of the Namib Desert, all of which feeds directly into teaching.

 You can specialise in either human or physical geography from the beginning, or, on our most popular degree, develop a mix of both human and physical geography.
 Our courses are flexible and student-centred, allowing you to follow your interests within geography and in other related subjects across the University.
-You will be taught by award-winning lecturers whose efforts are reflected in our 90% overall student satisfaction score in the latest National Student Survey, 2018

 Research opportunities and training are central to your experience with us and you will be able to collect and analyse your own data on one of our overseas field trips as well as in our teaching laboratories.
 We offer award-winning teaching and innovative, problem-solving assessment methods, practical skills development, and a year of professional experience.